 Ping to an IP address or URL: Define an IP address or URL for the Client to ping.
 The Client verifies if there is a response with the ICMP protocol

 You can classify a network protected with a third party solution as a Trusted Network.
-Once a network is classified as trusted, any SDP user connecting to that network bypasses Always-On.
+Once a network is classified as trusted, any SDP user connecting to that network can bypasses Always-On by disconnecting the Client.

 To configure trusted networks: